jj22ee/opentelemetry-collector-contrib/processor/attributestocontextprocessor/README.md

-# Client Metadata Processor
+# Attributes to Context Processor

-The Client Metadata processor extracts attributes from telemetry data (traces, metrics, logs) and inserts them into the [client.Metadata](https://pkg.go.dev/go.opentelemetry.io/collector/client#Metadata) stored in the context.
-Can be used in combination with [Headers Setter extension](../../extension/headerssetterextension)'s `from_context` field to configure dynamic headers.
+The Attributes to Context processor extracts attributes from telemetry data (traces, metrics, logs) and inserts them into the [client.Metadata](https://pkg.go.dev/go.opentelemetry.io/collector/client#Metadata) stored in the context.
+This makes resource and record-level attributes available to downstream extensions that read from the request context, such as [Headers Setter](../../extension/headerssetterextension) (via `from_context`) and [AWS CloudWatch Logs Provisioner](../../extension/awscloudwatchlogsprovisionerextension) (via placeholder resolution).

 ## Configuration